-5 Discussion
+6 Discussion

 It is important to note that our representations rely on the anatomical fidelity of the intermediate results at each step.
 For example, broken trajectories due to fiber tracking errors can reduce the effectiveness of the representation.
 Similarly, our method expects the clustering algorithm and similarity measure to provide anatomically plausible results.
 However, it is difficult for a single distance measure to capture the anatomical similarity completely.
 Furthermore, on the same data, a good similarity measure for one purpose can be entirely irrelevant for another.
-While the choice of similarity measure makes clustering a subjective task, clustering algorithms themselves also have intrinsic limitations [20].
+While the choice of similarity measure makes clustering a subjective task, clustering algorithms themselves also have intrinsic limitations [22].

 One potential limitation of the planar path representation is that bundles surrounded by the other bundles similar in orientation and shape may not be clearly visible.
 While we have not found this to be an issue in practice, moving projection planes along major axes while restricting the projecting tracts to a volumetric window moving with the projection plane can help solve potential problems.

-Also, results of user studies should be taken with a grain of salt.
-In general, it is difficult to run experiments that vary one factor while keeping all the other factors constant.
+Also, although we believe the subjects participating in the quantitative evaluation constituted a realistic sample of the potential users of the tools presented here, their small number limits the power of the conclusions drawn from the evaluation.
+And, in general, results of user studies should be taken with a grain of salt.
+It is difficult to run experiments that vary one factor while keeping all the other factors constant.
 For example, an earlier study [7] compared the 2D point representation tool with other tractography applications and reported that users were faster with the former.
-However, in our user evaluation, we observed that users rarely used the 2D point representation and the brush tool dominated their interaction.
-This brings up an open question of whether the performance difference in the reported evaluation was due mainly to the brush tool or to the 2D point representation.
+However, in our user evaluation, we observed that users rarely used the 2D point representation and the brush tool dominated their interaction, raising the question whether the performance difference in the reported evaluation was due mainly to the brush tool or to the 2D point representation.
 An experiment that replaced the brush tool with a more standard box-selection tool, say, might resolve this question.
 In either case, we believe that abstract representations, including the 2D point representation, are useful in the long run, as users gain more experience with the mapping between brain tractograms and low-dimensional representation primitives.
-In general, however, it is not realistic to expect practitioners to learn the correspondence between the new representation and the actual fibertract collection quickly, unless the tools are easily interpretable using a conventional anatomical framework.
-Furthermore, in order any tool using a new representation of tractograms to have a clinical relevance, it should provide anatomical context and intuitive functionality for region of interest (ROI) analysis on both conventional and new representations.
+In general, however, it is not realistic to expect practitioners to learn the correspondence between the new representation and the actual fiber-tract collection quickly, unless the tools are easily interpretable using a conventional anatomical framework.
+Furthermore, in order for any tool using a new representation of tractograms to have clinical relevance, it should provide anatomical context and intuitive functionality for region-of-interest analysis on both conventional and new representations.

 While we have focused on planar spatial representations here, it is possible to create abstract representations of tractograms.
 For example, the hierarchical clustering tree itself can be considered as a representation of the tractogram.
-Or consider the circular map of connectivities (or dependencies) shown in Figure 9.
-We obtain this dependency graph representation by first clustering tract end points using hierarchical clustering and setting an implicit dependency between the end points of each tract.
-We then visualize the resulting hierarchical tree with pair-wise connectivities using hierarchical edge bundling [15].
-Feedback from a neuropsychologist suggest that it might be useful for understanding connectivity densities and profiles.
+Or consider the circular map of connectivities (or dependencies) in Fig. 9.
+We obtain this dependency graph representation by first clustering tract endpoints using hierarchical clustering and setting an implicit dependency between the endpoints of each tract.
+We then visualize the resulting hierarchical tree with pairwise connectivities using hierarchical edge bundling [16], which feedback from a neuropsychologist suggest might be useful for understanding connectivity densities and profiles.